 “The Kiss” by Auguste Rodin is a marble sculpture of an embracing couple.
-Initially, it was created to depict the 13th-century Italian noblewoman immortalised in Dante’s Inferno who falls in love with her husband younger brother.
+Initially, it was created to depict the 13th-century Italian noblewoman immortalized in Dante’s Inferno.
+The woman had fallen in love with her husband’s younger brother.
 Having fallen in love while reading the story of Lancelot and Guinevere, the couple is discovered and killed by the husband.

-This sculpture was initially conceived as part of a group of reliefs decorating Rodin’s monumental bronze portal “The Gates of Hell”, that depicts scenes from “The Inferno” in Dante Alighieri’s book the Divine Comedy.
-The couple were later removed from the Gates and replaced with another pair of lovers located in the smaller right-hand column.
+This sculpture was initially conceived as part of a group of reliefs decorating Rodin’s monumental bronze portal, “The Gates of Hell,” that depicts scenes from “The Inferno” in Dante Alighieri’s book the Divine Comedy.
+The couple was later removed from the Gates and replaced with another pair of lovers located in the smaller right-hand column.

 François Auguste René Rodin (1840 – 1917) was a French sculptor and one of the founders of modern sculpture.
 Rodin was schooled traditionally and did not set out to rebel from the traditions of sculpture.
 However, Rodin’s unique works departed from traditional themes of mythology and allegory.
-Rodin’s passion was to model the human body with realism however some of his most notable sculptures were criticised during his lifetime.
+Rodin’s passion was to model the human body with realism; however, some of his most notable sculptures were criticized during his lifetime.
 Fortunately, he refused to change his style.